The Mission to Revive Africa’s Tourism Industry

 “As travel gets back on its feet, you can help the communities of Africa get back on their feet too.
 It’s time to see the world again.”

 Here in the UK, sporting events have opened up to spectators across the country, allowing stadiums to fill up with people again.
 Whilst this is a great thing for sports, it is unfortunate that international tourism has not been afforded the same benefits.
 This halting of international travel has had adverse effects on Africa’s people that stretch far beyond the pandemic.
 Charities have suffered, and are struggling to provide those in need with vital products and services, such as education, sanitary and health products, and business as well.
 Many sustainable destinations offer tourists the chance to visit villages and buy products from local craftspeople, but of course, that income has dried up too.

 For reference, the daily rate of new infections in Namibia is under 250 per day (as of August 14th 2021), and under 400 per day in Uganda (as of August 15th 2021).
 Recovery rates across the continent are frequently above 90%, with the continent currently handling the pandemic well.
 As much as it may seem like it right now, the pandemic will not last forever.
 Vaccinations are still taking place and travel is slowly, but surely, opening up.
-As this happens, the world becomes your oyster once again – and Africa should be high up on your list of destinations.
+As this happens, the world becomes your oyster once again – and the many countries of Africa should be high up on your list of destinations.